astropy/photutils/docs/user_guide/utils.rst

 * :func:`~photutils.utils.circular_footprint`: Function to create a
   circular footprint array.

+* :func:`~photutils.utils.compute_pixel_areas`: Function to compute the
+  on-sky area of the pixels at given positions from a WCS.

+* :func:`~photutils.utils.pixel_area_map`: Function to compute the
+  on-sky area of every pixel in an image from a WCS.

 * :func:`~photutils.utils.make_random_cmap`: Function to create a
   colormap consisting of random muted colors.
 This type of colormap is useful for plotting segmentation images.